Veeravaagu/weather-app/README.md

 # Weather App

 A full-stack weather application with a React frontend and an Express backend.
-It supports city search, current conditions, a 7-day forecast, in-memory TTL caching, Chart.js visualizations, and Jest-based test coverage for the frontend and backend cache logic.
+Users can search for a city, view current conditions, browse a derived 5-day forecast, and explore weather trends through chart visualizations.

+The backend keeps third-party API details out of the UI by handling geocoding, weather fetching, response normalization, and in-memory TTL caching before data reaches the frontend.

 ## Features

-- City search powered by the backend weather API
+- City search with backend-driven weather lookups
-- Current weather summary for the selected city
+- Current weather summary with temperature, feels-like, humidity, wind, and description
-- 7-day forecast with daily high, low, and precipitation probability
+- Derived 5-day forecast with daily high, low, and precipitation probability
 - Temperature and precipitation charts built with Chart.js
 - In-memory TTL caching for normalized weather responses
+- Loading, error, and empty states across the UI
 - Separate frontend and backend test suites with Jest

 ## Tech Stack

 - Frontend: React, Vite, Chart.js, `react-chartjs-2`
-- Backend: Node.js, Express, native `fetch`, `dotenv`
+- Backend: Node.js, Express, native `fetch`, `dotenv`, `cors`
-- Testing: Jest, React Testing Library
+- Testing: Jest, React Testing Library, `jest-dom`
-- Data source: OpenWeather Geocoding API + One Call API 3.0
+- Weather data: OpenWeather Geocoding API, Current Weather API, and 5 day / 3 hour Forecast API

+## How It Works

+1. A user searches for a city in the React app.
+2. The frontend sends the query to the backend `GET /api/weather` route.
+3. The backend resolves the city to coordinates using OpenWeather geocoding.
+4. The backend fetches:
+   - current weather from the free `data/2.5/weather` endpoint
+   - forecast data from the free `data/2.5/forecast` endpoint
+5. The backend normalizes the raw provider responses into a frontend-friendly shape.
+6. The backend caches the normalized payload by normalized city query with TTL metadata.
+7. The frontend renders current weather, forecast rows, and charts from the normalized response.

 ## Project Structure